 NOTE 2: If the UE supporting UAS service has requested other services than UAS services, or if there are other ongoing network slice-specific authentication and authorization on pending NSSAIs, it is then an operator policy or configuration decision whether to keep the UE supporting UAS service registered to the network, but that UE supporting UAS services is not allowed to access UAS services via 5GS as specified in 3GPP TS 23.256 [6AB].

+If the network de-registration is triggered because the network implementation specific timer guarding a UE registered for onboard services has exipired and UE is in 5GMM-CONNECTED and a NAS signalling connection exists, the AMF shall send the DEREGISTRAION REQUEST to the UE with the de-registration type set to "re-registration not required" but with no 5GMM cause value.

 The AMF shall trigger the SMF to release locally the PDU session(s) over the indicated access(es), if any, for the UE and enter state 5GMM-DEREGISTERED-INITIATED.

 Figure 5.5.2.3.1.1: Network-initiated de-registration procedure